 These foods are packed with nutrients you need - healthy fats, fiber, protein, omega-3 fatty acids, etc. Just remember, eating one or all of these won't reduce fat fast.
-There are other contributing factors like sleep, exercise, and stress levels.
+There are other contributing factors like sleep, exercise, and stress levels to consider.

 Lifestyle, combined with a healthy diet and physical activity, will make your weight loss efforts much more efficient.
-Little changes like making an effort to walk more and practicing posture (helps strengthen your back) can go a long way.
+Little changes like making an effort to walk more and practicing better posture can go a long way.

-Here are other lifestyle changes you can make to accelerate fat loss:
+Here are lifestyle changes you can make to accelerate fat loss:

 Add exercise in the mix with a healthy diet, good sleep, and other lifestyle changes and you're on the right path to toning not only your back but your entire body!

-For those barely getting started strength training, these exercises are beginner-friendly and can be done with weights or long resistance bands.
-The last one is a bit more advanced, but it's a good one that you should aim to work up to!
-For those who want more of a challenge, use a heavier weight, or try different, more difficult variations.
+We'll be giving you five of our favorite and the best exercises for back fat.
+And don't worry if you're new to strength training because these exercises are beginner-friendly and can be done with weights or long resistance bands!
+The last one is a bit more advanced, but it's a good one that you should aim to work up to.

 1. Bent-over rows